 To a client, pricing in terms of hours and days is just an expense.
 It’s disconnected from outcomes, and it’s disconnected from value.
 When we quote time, they see a cost, not a result.
 And that’s when they either go price shopping or they ditch the idea of hiring a private investigator altogether.

 That’s not good for anyone involved.
 So how can we make our pricing more user friendly?

 Bang for your buck: all-inclusive rates

 When we hired our company attorney to incorporate our business, we were told their rates were $250/hour, and he would need about two months to complete the work.
-My first thought was: $250/hour, across two months, if he’s very conservative with his prices, we’ll be looking at $6,000 to $8,000.
-Luckily, he finished off the proposal by saying: The cost to you will be $1000.
+My immediate thought was: $250/hour, across two months, if he’s very conservative with his prices, we’ll be looking at $6,000 to $8,000.
+He finished off the proposal by saying: The total cost to you will be $1000.

 Open-ended pricing will scare away anyone but those with bottomless pockets.
 There’s too much risk on the client’s part.
 What if we’re slow or inefficient?
 What if the investigation never ends?
 What if it does, but they have nothing to show for it?

 All-inclusive rates can help ease a client’s fears.
 By “chunking” our time based on the tasks we’ll be completing, we can break down an investigation into multiple components, making it clear as to how much time we’ll be spending on what.